Cash-Landrum UFO illustration

 Errata:

-In the bulleted item at the bottom of p.
-175, my passive acceptance of Hendry's description of this matter as a "discrepancy" led me to inaccurately say that Betty had been telling others, including John Schuessler, that she had turned the engine off herself.
+1) In the bulleted item at the bottom of p.
+175, my passive acceptance of Hendry's description of this matter as a "discrepancy" led me to inaccurately write that Betty had been telling others, including John Schuessler, that she had turned the engine off herself.
 I would have realized my error had I not been oblivious at the time to the obvious distinction between turning the engine off vs. merely stopping the car.
 Hendry's actual words were, "Cash has been telling others that she stopped the car rather than attempt to drive under the flames being emitted …" (emphasis added).
-So, and as Curt Collins confirms to me, the UFO subsequently killing the motor, though not a "discrepancy," was nevertheless an entirely new and sensational (and therefore disturbing to Hendry and Schuessler) element introduced by Betty during that interview.
+So, and as Curt Collins confirms to me, the UFO subsequently killing the motor, though not a "discrepancy," was nevertheless a new and sensational (and therefore disturbing to Hendry and Schuessler) element introduced by Betty during that interview.
 In fact, Collins believes that this electromagnetic effect may have been "the first significant embellishment to have crept in after she began talking to a gaggle of ufologists."